About Wendy Laura Belcher

 - You can also learn more by visiting her Twitter Profile, Author’s Guild Profile, GoodReads Reviews, MLA Commons Profile, and Google Books Profile.

-- If you are interested in reading more about her research, you can read the following media reports:
+- If you are interested in learning more about her research, you can read or listen to the following:

 - Prof. Belcher’s research on the life of an Ethiopian female saint (Discovery Magazine)